-Regular screening is the best way to detect breast cancer in its early stages, when it’s the most treatable.
+Regular breast cancer screening is the best way to detect breast cancer in its early stages, when it’s the most treatable.
 The five-year survival rate for breast cancer found at Stage 0 or Stage I is 100 percent, and 93 percent if discovered at Stage II.

 Here are some key things for women to keep in mind when it comes to breast health:

 - Talk to family members to learn about family history.

 - Talk to your doctor about your risk for breast cancer.

 - Over 80 percent of women with breast cancer have no family history of the disease.

 Know what’s normal for you

 - Talk about any changes or abnormalities — like lumps, swelling, change in size, rash, or new pain in one spot that doesn’t go away — with your doctor or OB-GYN.

 - Talk with your doctor about when you should start and how often you should be screened.

 - Make healthy lifestyle choices.